fdac20/news/README.md

 # Class on Aug 21
    - Create your github account
+      - fork repo students
-     - Go through the fork students create your utid.md file providing your name and interests: see Audris.md for inspiration, and also provide your  utid.key with your public ssh key.
+      - create your utid.md file providing your name and interests: see Audris.md for inspiration, and also provide your utid.key with your public ssh key.
+	  - submit a pull request to fdac19/students
    - Make sure you do it during the class so we can start ready Aug 23

 # Class [video recordings](https://drive.google.com/open?id=1o-se-OxN1f1llAX35mzzR00q2261JfGp)